Time, Fourth Principle of Natural Selection

 Selection is the core function of natural selection.

-Niles Eldredge (pictured right below), a paleontologist at the American Museum of Natural History, formulated the acronym to explain Charles Darwin’s theory of evolution.
+Niles Eldredge (pictured right below), paleontologist at the American Museum of Natural History, formulated the V.I.S.T.A. acronym to outline Charles Darwin’s five principles.
 While selection is Darwin’s most core principle, it is also the most controversial of the five.

 Continue Reading